linostar/SuperCron/README.md

 - it allows controlling several jobs simultaneously if they were assigned the same job name.
 - it provides more options to handle jobs: adding, removing, searching, enabling, disabling, etc.
 - it allows a vast and flexible amount of repetition sentences.
+- it allows trigger-induced jobs based on the states of other jobs.
 - it is more friendly especially to new sysadmins.

 ## Usage